 Understanding IRA Contribution Limits

 For those planning a retirement, IRA contributions are capped annually.
 Such limits are recalculated periodically for inflation and other economic factors.
-For example, in 2023 the standard IRA contribution limit is USD 6,500 - up from USD 6,000 for those 50 and older - respectively.
-These limits will rise to USD 7,000 and USD 8,000 in 2024.
+For example, the standard IRA contribution limit was USD 6,500 in 2023 (USD 7,000 for those 50 and older), rising to USD 7,000 (USD 8,000 for those 50 and older) starting in 2024 -- levels that remain in place through 2026.

 IRA Income Thresholds for Contributions.

 Whether you can contribute directly to a Roth IRA or receive a tax deduction on a traditional IRA contribution is determined by your income.
 Those thresholds may impose restrictions on high earners.
-For example, by 2023, a married couple filing jointly must earn less than USD 218,000 a year for full Roth IRA contributions and be phased out with income greater than USD 228,000.
+As of 2026, a married couple filing jointly must earn less than USD 242,000 a year for full Roth IRA contributions, with contributions phasing out completely at USD 252,000 -- thresholds that are adjusted annually for inflation.

 But fewer know that there's also an income floor for IRA contributions.
 Your earned income must at least match your IRA contribution.
 Especially true for those with lower earned income due to retirement or reduced hours.